slowernews/wisdom-tldr/README.md

 > *'The most important thing to do if you find yourself in a hole is to stop digging.' -- Warren Buffett*

 > *'What got you here won't get you there.'*

+> *'Whatever space and time mean, place and occasion mean more.' -- Aldo van Eyck*

+===
+###On desesperate people

+> *'Beware the fury of a patient man.' -- John Dryden*

+> *'Desperate people will risk anything in a fight.
+This gives them a huge advantage.
+They have nothing to lose.'*